Page Reviewed / Updated - June 10, 2020

 Services provided under this program are selected to help individuals remain living in their homes.
 Services may vary based on geographic location and may include:

 For assistance with ADLs, IADLs, and chore services, one may receive up to 10 hours of care per week.

 In addition to the services listed above, this program provides for unspecified "Supplemental Services".
 These supplemental services grants may be for anything that enables the participant to remain living at home independently, such as personal emergency response systems (PERS) and minor home modifications.
 In 2020, the value of which is limited to $500 per household per fiscal year (July 1 – June 30).
 Make note, there are income restrictions for those applying for this grant.
 In 2020, these limits remain the same as they have for the past few years.
 An individual applicant must not have monthly income in excess of $2,022, and additional members of the household may not have income in excess of $913 / month.
 Assets (resources) are not considered.

 Please note that service amounts may change year to year and based on the geographic location within the state.

 To see a list of service providers, click here.

 To apply for this program, interested parties should contact the Senior & Disabilities Services Regional Office located nearest them.
 Potential program candidates should be aware that services are provided based on need, not based on a first come, first serve basis.
 Priority is given to seniors who have been diagnosed with Alzheimer’s or another related dementia, live alone, are physically disabled, have the greatest financial need, or live in an area that is rural.

 (907) 451-5045 or 800-770-1672

 Some very limited information is available about this program on the State of Alaska, Health and Social Services website.
-A grant manual which is not intended for a consumer audience, but does provide some helpful information, is available here.
+A program brochure can be downloaded here.